PhilipYip1988/python-tutorials/007_code_blocks_a/readme.md

 ```

+This can be filled in using:

 ```
 def plural(word):
-    """
-    Takes a singular str word and returns its plural. e.g. 'apple' becomes 'apples'.
+    """Takes a singular str word and returns its plural. e.g. 'apple' becomes 'apples'.

     Parameters
     ----------